pjtunstall/push-swap/README.md

 YYBer, like many push-swappers, including ourselves, follows the convenience of ranking the numbers, thus "-3 -100 0 360 108" becomes "2 1 3 5 4".
 This can simplify calculations, and the instructions needed to sort them are the same.
 (Just keep in mind that she uses the word index to mean rank in this sense.)
 For stack size 100, she pushes them from A to B as 8 buckets of 12 numbers each.
 To sort 500 numbers, she uses 12 buckets of 40 numbers each.
 In either case, she pushes whatever is left to the top of B as one last bucket till A is empty.

+How YY decides on the next number in the current range to push to B is not altogether clear.
+Her method has much in common with Luca Fischer's, who uses the same procedure as Jamie, so it's likely she does the same.

 It's no accident that both bucket counts are even.
 This lets her deal with two buckets at once.
 For example, with 100 numbers, she puts anything from 13-24 on top of B with a simple `pb`, and anything from 1-12 on the bottom with `pb rb`.
 When this is done, she moves on to the next two buckets, putting 37-48 on top of B and 25-36 at the bottom, and so on.

-When the remaining numbers have been pushed to B, so that A is empty, she uses an ingenious cost checking procedure to push everything back.
-First the maximum number is pushed to A. Then, at each iteration, if the cheapest number to push back is the one that belongs on top of the cuurent top element of A, she pushes it and leaves it there.
-If there's a cheaper number that's greater than the element on the bottom of A, she pushes that one and rotates it with `ra` to the bottom of A. If, after a push, the element at the bottom of A turns out to be now the one that belongs on top of the top element, she rotates it up into place with `rra`.
+When the remaining numbers have been pushed to B, so that A is empty, YY uses a cost checking procedure to push everything back.
+First the maximum number is pushed to A. Then the new number at the top of B is pushed and rotated to the bottom: `pa ra`.

+Then, at each iteration, she checks if the value at the top of B is one less than the current top of A. If so, she places it there with `pa`.
+Otherwise, if the value at the top of B is greater than the one at the bottom of A, she runs `pa ra` to push it to A and rotate it to the bottom.
+But if the number at the top of B can be placed neither at the top nor at the bottom of A, she finds the maximum remaining number on B and the number greater than the one at the bottom of A which is least rotations (or reverse rotations) away from the top.
+She checks which of these two takes the smallest amount of rotations (or reverse rotations) to reach the top of B, rotates it there and pushes it.
+If it was the maximum, it will be correctly positioned as one less than the previous top of A. If not, she rotates it to the bottom of A.

+Every time a number is pushed to the top of A and left there, a check is made to see if the number at the bottom can now be reverse rotated into its final position on top.
+This is repeated for as long as possible.

 In this way, she sorts everything back to A.

-Luca Fischer's algorithm has a lot in common with YY's.
-It can clarify some points to read their articles together.
-He also pushes pairs of buckets at a time to B, and they both use the word ratio for the size of each bucket (of the pair) or, to put it another way, for the midpoint between the buckets of the first pair.
+Luca Fischer follows much the same approach.
+It can clarify his and YY's articles to read them together.
+He also pushes pairs of buckets at a time to B. Both he and YY use the word ratio for the size of each bucket (of the pair) or, to put it another way, for the midpoint between the buckets of the first pair.
 (This value is presumably calculated as a ratio of the original stack size, although YY uses different ratios for 100 and 500.)

-Luca has a video, showing how this puts the two buckets with the smallest values in the middle of B, and, at each stage, pushes the next pair of buckets with the smaller of the pair at the bottom of B, and the larger values at the top.
-For stack size 100, each bucket of the pair holds 14 numbers.
+YY and Luca each have a videos, showing how this puts the two buckets with the smallest values in the middle of B, and how, at each stage, the next pair of buckets arrive with the smaller values at the bottom of B, and the larger values at the top.

-Just like Jamie Dawson, while moving the numbers in a given range (pair of buckets) to B, Luca always pushes the the number that will take the least rotations to reach the top of A.

-He proceeds in this way till the three biggest numbers are left on A, which he sorts in place.
+Luca doesn't say that he pushes the first value to go back to A indiscriminately from the top, but we've assumed so by analogy with YY's indiscriminate first push after the maximum of all the numbers has gone back.
+His description doesn't make sense without this assumtion, and his video clearly shows values less than the maximum being stored temporarily on the bottom of A.

+There are just a couple of differences: in Luca's case, for stack size 100, each bucket of the pair holds 14 numbers (versus 12 for YY); and, whereas YY empties stack A, Luca only pushes till the largest three numbers are left on A, and sorts them there.
 On the way back, Luca checks what's at the top of B. If its correct final position is on top of the current top of A, he pushes it there.
 If it's greater than the number at the bottom of A, he pushes and rotates to the bottom of A. (He characterizes this as "temporarily storing values in the bottom portion of stack A.") If neither condition is met, he pushes the current maximum from B.

 We can now think of Fred's style of bucket sort as a special case of the method used by YY and Luca.
 Rather than a division into three equal parts, we can see it as sorting into a pair of buckets, each of size 33, then pushing the remainder to the top of B. In Fred's case, the first pair of buckets is too big, relative to the stack size, to allow for more pairs, given his rule to stop when there are three numbers left on A. Hence he only performs one iteration of dealing out a pair of buckets before pushing the remainder.